snipsnipsnip/ghostbird/README.md

 A [GhostText][gt] implementation for the [Thunderbird][tb] email client.

-This repo contains an in-development Thunderbird add-on that works as a [GhostText client][protocol] in the mail compose window, so that users can write their emails in their favorite text editor like Vim (provided the text editor already has a GhostText add-on installed).
+Ghostbird is a Thunderbird add-on that lets you compose your emails in your favorite text editor - Vim, Neovim, VS Code, Sublime Text, Emacs, or any other editor - with a GhostText add-on installed.

+Please visit the website for the original browser add-on, [GhostText][gt] by Federico Brigante, to get the idea.

+Since synchronization uses the GhostText protocol, your text editor needs to have a GhostText server function.
+This means you need to install a plugin on your text editor's side to listen for connections from Thunderbird.

 ## Requirements